PO Box 410

 The District has worked closely with the County and each of the affected communities in writing the Storm Water Management Plan, the implementation process and annual reporting.
 Initially each Phase 2 community which included Bainbridge, Chester and Russell Townships, South Russell Village and Geauga County submitted separate permits and had separate plans.
 As of 2009, the townships have joined as co-permittees with Geauga County.

 Geauga SWCD provides services that assist the County in meeting all six minimum control measures.
-Minimum Control Measures 1, 2, 4 and 5 are almost exclusively provided by Geauga SWCD.
+Minimum Control Measures 1, 2, 4 and 5 are almost exclusively provided by Geauga SWCD while Minimum Control Measure 6 we provide assistance to the Phase 2 communities.

-Geauga SWCD nows prepares the Annual Report for the County that can be viewed below.
+Geauga SWCD prepares the Operational Plans and Annual Reports as can be viewed below.

 Copyright 2010 My Business.
 All rights reserved.